Emotional Kavanaugh decries ‘circus’ and maintains innocence, as Ford testifies he ‘sexually assaulted me’

 "I can't give the exact date," she said.

 Under questioning from Mitchell, Ford said the area of the party was probably about a 20-minute drive from her parents’ home.
-She said someone probably drove her there, but she can’t remember who it was.
+She said someone probably drove her there, but she could not remember who it was.

 "Has anyone come forward to say to you, 'hey, remember, I was one who drove you home?"
 Mitchell asked.